sschepis/dwitterer/README.md

-# canvas-dojo
+# Dwitterer
 [![The MIT License](https://img.shields.io/badge/license-MIT-orange.svg?style=flat-square)](http://opensource.org/licenses/MIT)

-> A plugin for learning and experimenting html5 canvas.
+> Like Dwitter but with more d and in VS Code
 ## Features

 * No need html or style files to run canvas